radeeyate/StratoSpore/README.md

 # StratoSpore

-StratoSpore is a payload which attempts to detect biological altitude utilizing chlorophyll fluorescence.
+StratoSpore is a high altitude balloon payload which attempts to detect biological altitude utilizing chlorophyll fluorescence.

 ## The Experiment